gfortil/HPCC-OSTAM/README.md

-# HPCC-OSTAM
+# HPCC-Terraform
-HPCC OpenStack Terraform Abstracted Module
+Using Terraform to orchestrate HPCC Clusters in the cloud